 In vSphere, a virtual machine can use an SR-IOV virtual function for networking.
 The virtual machine and the physical adapter exchange data directly without using the VMkernel as an intermediary.
 Bypassing the VMkernel for networking reduces latency and improves CPU efficiency.

-In vSphere 5.5 and later, though a virtual switch (standard switch or distributed switch) does not handle the network traffic of an SR-IOV enabled virtual machine connected to the switch, you can control the assigned virtual functions by using switch configuration policies at port group or port level.
+In vSphere, though a virtual switch (standard switch or distributed switch) does not handle the network traffic of an SR-IOV enabled virtual machine connected to the switch, you can control the assigned virtual functions by using switch configuration policies at port group or port level.